 The most important thing that PM can do is to build a compelling product.
 Although PM is not the person who executes product development, PM articulates what to build, whom to sell it to, and how to sell.
 Because PM is responsible for whether product provides good enough value for customers to buy, PM needs to be grounded with market situation including competitive landscape.

-he raised his workers salaries to allow them to afford
+Henry Ford on his first Ford car; he raised his workers salaries to allow them to afford the cars that they are building |

 In order to build a compelling product, it's no surprise that most PMs emphasize the need to understand customer.
 Market research, customer focus group, persona marketing are all aimed at understanding customers problem and how to create a compelling product that solves their problem.
 Therefore having a couple of key customers who are willing to spend time to talk about their problem is very valuable.
 Especially they are customers who are forward looking and believe in your capability to deliver (Steve Blank calls them earlyvangelists) can be critical to building a successful product.